kiba/Writings/for_science/chp19_cultural_exchange.md

 Which was very interesting to him.
 Novelty almost certainly played a role.
 Remnant was the world that they knew, and Earth wasn't.

-Of course, he had to turned on the light.
+Of course, at some point, he have to turn on the light.

-There was a huge groan.
+There was a huge collective groan.

 "Now, now, I am sure you all wanted to hear every single word that came out of his mouth," the huntsman acknowledged.
-"But I am not going to let you go without any reflection on he said.
-We shall have a class discussion on this. "
+"But I am not going to let you go without any reflection or any analysis on our interviewee."

+The professor then scanned the students to 'volunteer'.
+He found a blonde student sleeping.
+The teacher didn't like that.

+"Jaune Arc?"
+Oobleck shouted.
+"Are you wake?"

+The student stirred from his sleep.
+"Hi...uh, yes?" the seventeen year old said nervously.

+"Can you summarize his position on Faunus-human relations?"

+Arc looked around the room nervously.
+"Ummm, there are no Faunus."

+"That is a correct statement, but it is not an answer to the question."

+"Uh...uh...uh..he doesn't hate them?"

+"Mr. Jaune Arc, I will require a new essay at least five hundred words long on the subject of xenophobia in Earth society by next Friday."

+There was an isolated burst of laughter from four other students.

+"And those who laughed at Jaune will be forced to do the same assignment as him as well," Oobleck added.

+Then the fast talking professor picked out another student at random.
+"Weiss Schnee," he said.
+"Would you like to try providing us an answer."

+"He said that it was not surprising at all," Schnee said.
+"He blamed it on basic human nature that remained the same from one reality to the next."

+"That is correct!"
+Oobleck announced.
+"Somebody's been paying attention to the video.
+I have the pleasure of actually talking to the man in person and through email and so I was in a position to understand his view in context."
+Oobleck took out his notes and leafed through them rapidly.

+"For example, how many people here hate 'black' people as a group."

+He could see the confused look on the huntsmen-in-training.

+"Good.
+Because then I would be questioning your sanity.
+On Earth, people actually did this.
+Our friend on television told us that it eventually got resolved through a long hard struggle, though it never go away completely.
+Just like the Faunus Rights Revolution never completely resolved all our issues."

+There were some confused muttering.

+"Don't you see the parallel?"
+Oobleck said.
+"That is our friend's view.
+The discrimination against Faunus?
+To him, it's not actually different from 'racism', or 'sexism', or other unjust discrimination.
+Our friend called it 'bigotry'."